dguzenko/newdocs/docs/mediapro.md

   * **Folders**: You can select **just** folders (but you can still upload files into the folders), one by one.
 The system will fetch the files contained in that folder automatically.
   * **Both**: You can select **both** files and folders (and still upload files).
 The system will merge the files from the folders and the files you selected in a single list.

 * **Default Source**.

   Default file for download.
-If no source is specified in the Item, the specified default will be used on rendering.
+If no source is specified in the Item, the *specified default will be used on rendering.*
-  Can be a full path to a Folder or File.
+  Can be a full path to a *Folder or File*.
   If you input **[authorname]** in the path, it will be replaced with the item's author name.

 * **Legal Extensions**.